 Another British cat, the aptly named Bomber, had the helpful ability of being able to distinguish between the sounds of distant German and British planes.
 Thus, he was able to alert those around him when the enemy was approaching so that they could get out of harm’s way.

+Some war cats were recruited for more official jobs.
 During the German siege of Stalingrad (1941-1943), a cat named Mourka was also used to warn of enemy emplacements by carrying messages from Russian Scouts.

 In addition to their practical uses, cats may have provided more intangible benefits in times of war.
 Colonel Fred J. Christensen, a WWII flying ace credited with the destruction of 22 German warplanes, attributed his good fortune to his flying companion – a black cat named Sinbad who often flew in the cockpit on Christensen’s missions.